kubeflow/website/content/docs/pipelines/metrics/output-viewer.md

 by the UI, for example by running a sampling step before exporting the file as an artifact.

-You can specify the following metadata fields for each entry in the `outputs`
-array:
+The table below shows the available metadata fields that you can specify in the `outputs` array.
+Each `outputs` entry must have a `type`.
+Depending on value of `type`, other fields may also be required as described in the list of output viewers later on the page.

 <div class="table-responsive">
   <table class="table table-bordered">